 Come along to our Opening Night on Thursday 29th June 2017, 7-9pm This exhibition features work by John Pooler, Carolyn Roberts and Kate Robotham.
 All three artists are based in the East Midlands and use a variety of mediums within their paintings and have a connecting theme of place running through their work.
-This exhibition will run until October and is open seven days a week.
+This exhibition will run until end of September and is open seven days a week.

 John loves travelling and has recently returned from Italy having captured the beauty of Venice.
 For this exhibition John found inspiration much more locally and produced large-scale water colours of some of the beautiful churches around the East Midlands.
 Each of his paintings captures a specific place as they map his travels.
 Often he just goes for a drive , parks up and paints what he sees.
 Each painting has its own story to tell.
 Looking at his paintings, he remembers the moment in which he was painting them.
 Within his artwork he ‘lives for the moment’ as each painting is completed in the afternoon it was started and is all the more unified for it.
 Consequentry the work seems almost fragmented John explains, but the continuity of their creation is evident in their perfection.
 The heavy and vivid watercolours are juxtaposed with light and delicate ones he uses.

 Carolyn J Roberts